JoshAaronLevy/midnight-express/README.md

 1. Name your project
 1. Create a custom initial route name
-  a.
-This creates an example route with base API calls
+  1. This creates an example route with base API calls
-  b.
-Default is 'puppies'
+  1. Default is 'puppies'
 1. Choose a data source
-  a.
-'Static JSON' will generate a JSON file with sample data
+  1. 'Static JSON' will generate a JSON file with sample data
-  b.
-'Database' will allow you to select a database to include in the dependencies
+  1. 'Database' will allow you to select a database to include in the dependencies
-  c.
-'Both' will create a JSON file and initialize database prompts
+  1. 'Both' will create a JSON file and initialize database prompts
 1. Choose a database type (if selected either 'Database' or 'Both' as the data source)
-  a.
-Select either 'SQL' or 'NoSQL'
+  1. Select either 'SQL' or 'NoSQL'
 1. Choose one of the following SQL databases (if 'SQL' was selected as the database type)
-  a.
-PostgreSQL
+  1. PostgreSQL
-  b.
-SQLite
+  1. SQLite
-  c.
-MySQL
+  1. MySQL
-  d.
-MariaDB
+  1. MariaDB
-  e.
-Other (Skips install, in case desired database is not in the list)
+  1. Other (Skips install, in case desired database is not in the list)
 1. Choose a NoSQL database (if 'NoSQL' was selected as the database type)
-  a.
-MongoDB
+  1. MongoDB
-  b.
-Other (Skips install, in case desired database is not in the list)
+  1. Other (Skips install, in case desired database is not in the list)
 1. Implement testing library with one of the following
-  a.
-Mocha/Chai
+  1. Mocha/Chai
-  b.
-Jest
+  1. Jest
-  c.
-None
+  1. None